8 Reasons: Hiring a Sales & Marketing Consultant or CGO in 2020/2021

 There has to be a senior level agreement as to the expectation of this individual and for the direction of marketing.
 There also has to be agreement that you have done everything you can to exploit the abilities of existing human resources before entering in to a costly agreement for a new C-Suite player who will be expecting a sizeable six-figure salary and bonus, even if they don’t hit YOUR targets.

-Stage 1: Hire a Marketing Consultant first to prepare the way
+Stage 1: Hire a Sales & Marketing Consultant first to prepare the way

-You might be interested in looking at our sX Consulting Services page.
+You might be interested in looking at our B2B Digital Sales & Marketing Consultant page.
 You might be thinking, well, he would say that.
 My response is that I have invested my 10,000 hours reviewing and researching this failing approach to generating new business, I've also sold millions of pounds of technology in a direct sales capacity and attracted millions online for other businesses through digital marketing, so I am absolutely clear what you need to do and why.

 Top Ten B2B Marketing Consultant Activities